-Peru is which region?
+Peru is in which region?

 Peru is located in the western South American region.
 Its neighboring countries include Ecuador, Colombia, Brazil, Chile and Bolivia.

-Is Peru through to world cup?
+Is Peru through to the world cup?

 Peru made it to the Group Stage of FIFA World Cup 2020 but it couldn’t make it past it, following two lost matches to Denmark and France.